PXLbros/ember-cli-bg-music/README.md

 `bgMusic: Ember.inject.service()`

-Now you should have full access to Bg-music's methods and proeprties!
+Now you should have full access to Bg-music's methods and properties!

 ## Methods